ImageMagick/xml/README.md

 ## Build instructions

-libxml2 can be built with GNU Autotools, CMake or meson.
+libxml2 can be built with GNU Autotools, CMake, meson or several other build systems in platform-specific subdirectories.

 ### Autotools (for POSIX systems like Linux, BSD, macOS)